gravitational/teleport/rfd/0062-tsh-proxy-template.md

   host: "$1:$3"
 ```

-In the node spec `%r@%h:%p` the hostname `%h:%p` will be replaced by the host from
+In the node spec `%r@%n:%p` the hostname `%n:%p` will be replaced by the host from
-the template specification and will default to full `%h:%p` if it's not present in
+the template specification and will default to full `%n:%p` if it's not present in
 the template.

 So given the above proxy template configuration, the following proxy command: